-One of the most ancient sewer pipe materials.
+One of the most ancient sewer pipe materials is vcp pipe.
 It is composed of crushed and blended clay that is formed into pipes, then dried and fired in a succession of temperatures.
 This material is strong, resistant to chemical corrosion, and heat resistant.

 The common characteristic of sewer pipe materials